CesarPasillas/SwiftUI-Lessons/README.md

 Lesson 2 [L3Demo](Lesson2/L3Demo) - The lesson focuses on Designing the UI.
 How to use the HStack, Rectangle, SF symbols, and viewModifiers; like background, and apply them to the Stack structures.

-Lesson 3 [AGameDemo](Lesson 3/AGame) - The creation of our first game.
+Lesson 3 [AGameDemo](Lesson3/AGame) - The creation of our first game.
+Use Int.random, variables, and the modifier @State.

 ##
 <a href="https://programmingsquirrel.wordpress.com/">